Struggle with motivation? Here’s a surefire way to motivate yourself to clean.

 My basement project – that I had been putting off for more than a year – was completely finished in less than a week.
 And I finished before our friend came.

 The funny thing is, once I recovered from the brief moment of panic and started the hard work, I didn’t even mind all of the cleaning.
 It thrilled me to finish that huge project.
-Now my basement is tidy and purged, my washing machine is fixed, and I don’t have to think about cleaning my basement.
+Within just a couple days my basement was tidy and purged, my washing machine was fixed, and I didn’t have to think about cleaning my basement for a long time.

 No desire to entertain?